The Cost of Family Violence: November is Family Violence Prevention Month

 (Government of Alberta, 2018)

-There are many forms of violence which lead to serious mental, emotional, and physical outcomes on the individuals, the family, and on society.
-Although some of them are easy to see, such as a constant stream of bruises or verbal abuse in a public place, many forms are easily hidden behind closed doors.
+There are many forms of violence which lead to serious outcomes of harm to individuals, the family, and to society.
+Although some of them are easy to see, such as bruises or verbal abuse in a public place, most forms are easily hidden behind closed doors.

 What are the signs of family violence that are not easily seen?

 Family violence is experienced on a spectrum.
-It is important to note that there isn’t always a defined ‘list’ of warning signs, but there are a few common indicators.
+It is important to note that there isn’t always a defined ‘list’ of warning signs, but there are some common indicators.
 Here are a few examples:

 • A withdrawal from friends and family